surma/surma.dev/content/things/compile-js.md

 just inherit the  surrounding `this` value).
 Secondly, in JS a function can take a variable number of arguments.
-In C++, a function has a fixed number of arguments (well, you _can_ have variadic functions in C++, but they are [weird] [variadic cpp]).
+In C++, a function has a fixed number of arguments (well, you _can_ have variadic functions in C++, but they are [weird][variadic cpp]).
 For this reason, I decided to transpile all closures to C++ closures with exactly 2 parameter:  a `JSValue thisArg` and a `std::vector<JSValue>& args`.

 ### Properties

-I'll admit: I did not want to implement support for the full prototype chain mechanic.
+I'll admit: I did not want to implement support for the full prototype chain mechanism.
 At the same time, I did need ways to define methods, getters and other properties on all basic types, so that the logic for things like `myArray.length` had a place to live.
 I decided to give each primtive type class (`JSBool`, `JSNumber`, etc) a shared base class called `JSBase`